-Governor’s Office – News Release – Gov. Ige appoints Bennette Misalucha to state Senate seatPosted on Jul 9, 2020 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige appoints Bennette Misalucha to state Senate seatPosted on Jul 9, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has appointed Bennette Misalucha to fill the late Sen. Breene Harimoto’s state Senate seat.
 State Senate District 16 includes Pearl City, Momilani, Pearlridge, ‘Aiea, Royal Summit, ‘Aiea Heights, Newtown, Waimalu, Halawa and Pearl Harbor.